Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 - On Campus (ON): students attend instruction activities on the institution’s campus/es either in face-to-face sessions or in blended learning.

 - Off Campus (OC): students are remote from the institution’s campus and do not attend face-to-face instruction activities.
-Formal instruction is provided through the use of various modes of communication.
-This is now most commonly by online e-learning although there are times when other forms of communication/media may be used such as written materials, CD-ROMs, videos and podcasts.
+Formal instruction is provided through the use of various modes of online communication.

-Attendance Type: Refers to whether a student is enrolled in his/her course on a full time (FT) or part time (PT) basis.
+Attendance Type: Refers to whether a student is enrolled in their course on a full time (FT) or part time (PT) basis.
 Most courses are offered with the option of full time or part time enrolment, but a few have only the part time option.
-See Study Load Policy at http://www.avondale.edu.au/policies/
+See Study Load Policy at https://www.avondale.edu.au/policies/

 Blended learning: A learning approach where the instructor combines multiple methods of delivery of instruction; commonly blending face-to-face teaching with online activities.
 It is not to be confused with a unit being offered in ‘mixed mode’.